About the Cabo Rojo Lighthouse

 When you stay on the northern side of the Island.

 Lens: Generally this area is a wide-angle lens location, but you will go through the wildlife refuge to get here so bring your zoom lens too.
 Keep in mind this can be a great night photography location at the right time of year.

 Gear List at a Glance: Circular polarizing filter, neutral density filters, tripod, shutter release, wide-angle, and zoom lens.
 CPL filters will help you to create dynamic images.
 We recommend never shooting outdoors without one.
 They will make your white puffy clouds whiter, take the silver glare off of waters and replace it with a beautiful reflection.
 You have moving waters at the location so you will want to have your neutral density filters with you to get the long exposure, milky water effect.

 When to Go: Any time of year.
 It is a tourist location, so midweek is the best offseason.
 Summer can be sweltering, of course.

 See our How to Shoot Waterfall Photography Page for more details.

 This will also be a great night photography spot at the right time of year.
-We were here during a full moon and when the milky way is below the horizon during winter.
+We were here during a full moon and when the milky way was below the horizon during winter.